Abecid/abecid.github.io/_posts/2026-07-28-gpu-systems-for-modern-ai.md

 q=Q(x/s),\qquad \hat x=sq.
 $$

 Here $Q$ rounds into the chosen format, and $s$ sets the scale.
 With this convention, too small a scale can overflow large values; too large a scale can push small ones toward zero.
-Per-block scales adapt better to local ranges but add metadata and computation.
-The relevant result is the whole workload’s speed and memory use at acceptable quality: conversions, sensitive operations retained in higher precision, and changed convergence all affect that trade-off.
+Scales for each block adapt better to local ranges but add metadata and computation.
+The relevant result is the whole workload’s speed and memory use at acceptable quality: conversions, sensitive operations retained in higher precision, and changed convergence all affect that tradeoff.
 [Transformer Engine’s FP8 guide](https://docs.nvidia.com/deeplearning/transformer-engine/user-guide/examples/fp8_primer.html).

 ## 5. Measure the application

 ### Estimate the available speedup

 An efficient kernel matters only as much as the application depends on it.
 The **critical path** is the dependency chain that determines completion time.
 If two operations overlap, shortening the one that already finishes early may leave latency unchanged.
-This is why a profiler’s summed kernel durations are not a wall-clock budget: concurrent operations can cover the same time interval.
+This is why a profiler’s summed kernel durations are not a budget of elapsed time: concurrent operations can cover the same time interval.

 {% include figure.liquid path="assets/img/blogs/gpu-systems/amdahl.svg" mobile_path="assets/img/blogs/gpu-systems/amdahl-mobile.svg" alt="A 100 ms run contains 95 ms of other work and a 5 ms target kernel.
 A threefold kernel speedup reduces total time to 96.67 ms." caption="Calculated example: 3× kernel speedup → 1.034× application speedup." width=900 height=344 mobile_width=390 mobile_height=399 zoomable=true avoid_scaling=true %}

-For a non-overlapped fraction $f$ of runtime accelerated by $s$, Amdahl’s law gives the total speedup below.
+If a fraction $f$ of runtime does not overlap other work and is accelerated by $s$, Amdahl’s law gives the total speedup below.
 In the diagram, making a 5 ms kernel three times faster saves only 3.33 ms from a 100 ms run.
 Even eliminating it entirely leaves 95 ms. Estimate this budget before implementing a replacement; it distinguishes a worthwhile application improvement from an impressive isolated benchmark.

 $$
 S=\frac{1}{(1-f)+f/s}.